 Property Scores — 04 of 08

-Official bushfire-prone overlays, real satellite vegetation, and terrain slope, combined into one per-address score.
+Official bushfire-prone overlays, real satellite vegetation, and terrain slope, combined into one per-address score and an indicative Bushfire Attack Level (BAL) pre-screen.
 Free for any address in Australia.

 Live Example